Ho Ho Ho (album)

 Ho Ho Ho, also known as VH-1 Presents RuPaul: Ho Ho Ho, is a Christmas album and the third studio album by American singer and drag queen RuPaul.
 Released on October 28, 1997, by the record label Rhino, it is RuPaul's first album featuring Christmas music and serves as a follow-up to his 1996 album Foxy Lady.
 RuPaul co-produced the album with Fenton Bailey and Randy Barbato from the production company World of Wonder.
 Ho Ho Ho consists of thirteen tracks, including ten covers of Christmas standards and carols, and three original songs written by Joe Carrano and RuPaul.
 Music critics frequently described the album as an example of camp though RuPaul clarified that it included several more serious covers, specifically "All Alone on Christmas" and "Hard Candy Christmas".

 Ho Ho Ho was praised by critics following its release and during retrospective reviews; its cheerful and humorous compositions were frequently cited as the album's highlights, though some commentators responded negatively to the record's use of humor and the lack of clarity in its overall message.
-It was included in a 2016 parody list discussing the alt-right, the "War on Christmas", and the bathroom bill.
 The album peaked at number 27 on the Heatseekers Albums Billboard chart, selling a little more than 4,000 copies in one week.
 To support the record, RuPaul filmed a television special as part of his VH1 talk show The RuPaul Show.